 L.H.
-(Henri) LORRAIN Memorial Scholarships (2 scholarships awarded)
+(Henri) LORRAIN Memorial Scholarship

 Henri was originally with the UPIU (United Paperworkers International Union).
 Henri was instrumental in leading the Canadian members of the UIPU to break from the international and form a Canadian Union for Paperworkers in 1974.